LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

  Already working, but basically it detects if #page and gets the page html and it inserts in inner html of div= content.
  ### NavBar
  it should follow user if he is scrolling down the page.
-Also it should appear a botton on the side to scroll back up
+Also it should appear a botton on the side to scroll back up To do this I should detetct he scrollTop
 ## Flask Server
 This server should do the following: